BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/legendary_legions/depths_of_moria.md

 **"Dominion of the Balrog"** - Friendly Goblin models within 6" of the Balrog gain a bonus of +1 to their Fight value.
 Additionally, this army will never be considered Broken so long as the Balrog has 6 or more Wounds remaining.
 Should the Balrog have 5 or fewer Wounds remaining, then the army will Break as normal.
 If the Balrog is slain, the army will immediately count as Broken.

 **"Drums in the Deep"** - The effects of a Moria Goblin or Moria Blackshield Drum are increased from 18" to battlefield wide.
-Additionally, so long as the Drum and at least one Drummer are alive, then the Drum will count as a banner for the purposes of Victory Points in Scenarios that award Victory Points for having a banner left alive.
+Additionally, so long as the Drum and at least one Drummer are alive, then the Drum will count as a [banner][Banner] for the purposes of Victory Points in Scenarios that award Victory Points for having a [banner][Banner] left alive.